CDCgov/SARS-CoV-2_FRNTcalculations/README.md

 ## System Requirements

 The uploaded code should work on any system able to exicute R code and install the tidyverse, drc, reshape, and Hmisc packages.
-Calls to install these packages are at the head of the R script.
+Calls to install these packages are at the head of the R script, which can/should be commented out once required packages are installed.
 We have also included the Juypter notebook code given the popularity of the platform, though setup of Jupyter to run R scripts is considered out side the scope of this documentation.

 The existing scripts have been tested on R version 4.1.1 and later, and do not have specific hardware requirements.
+Assuming a properly installed R console, instalation of the required packages typically takes 3-10 depending on internet connection and processing power.
+The script itself requires no other instalation and should typically have a fairly rapid run time with datasets of under 200 plates.

 ## Overview